Coal Production Cost Report: Operating Costs, Logistics, Utilities, Manufacturing Process, and Raw Material Requirements See more

 The demand in Indonesia was also affected due to the pandemic.
 Although production dropped in 2020, the government of Indonesia planned to broaden the scope of increased production in the following year due to an increased demand for exports.
 The prices in Indonesia dropped from an average price of 68 USD/MT in the first quarter to approximately 53 USD in the second quarter and remained mostly stagnant till a small and gradual rise to 59 USD/MT by end of December 2020.

 The demand in Europe Union also decreased in the same manner as in US close to a 19% drop.
 Europe, in the past had made strong decisions to reduce the emissions from coal consumption and switched to more greener alternatives up until 2020.
-The average price in Europe in 2020 was about 50.28 USD.
+The average price in Europe in 2020 was about 50.28 USD/MT.

 Coal is known as a combustible black or brownish-black sedimentary rock, which is made as rock strata called coal seams.
 Coal is composed of mostly carbon with variable amounts of other elements, chiefly hydrogen, sulphur, oxygen, and nitrogen.
 Coal is made when dead plant matter is decayed into peat and gets converted into coal by the action of heat and pressure of deep burial over thousands of years.
 Coal serves as a primary source of energy at several industries, including iron and steel.